zachhannum/the-word-of-iron/manuscript/chapter_8.md

 "Yeah, well, clearly that didn't happen," Marcus said flatly.

 Something was different about this woman.
-Around Vanen, Marcus had felt almost sick, as if looking at the man--creature, or whatever he was---was enough to give one vertigo.
+Around Vanen, Marcus had felt almost sick, as if looking at the man--creature, or whatever he was—was enough to give one vertigo.
 She, on the other hand, had no such effect.
 Clearly she had some of the same knowledge that Vanen did, but he got the impression that she was genuinely surprised that Annet and Lord Gareth were not with them, which meant she did not know that Vanen had taken Annet.

 "They're gone," Viggo said.
 Evidently the medic had the same intuition about trusting her that Marcus did.
 "A man that went by the name of Vanen killed the Lord Governor and took Annet."